eebasso/WarpX/Docs/source/usage/parameters.rst

 WarpX supports checkpoints/restart via AMReX.
 The checkpoint capability can be turned with regular diagnostics: ``<diag_name>.format = checkpoint``.

-.. fv:var:: amr.restart
+.. pp:param:: amr.restart
     :type: `string`

     Name of the checkpoint file to restart from.
 Returns an error if the folder does not exist or if it is not properly formatted.

-.. fv:var:: warpx.write_diagnostics_on_restart
+.. pp:param:: warpx.write_diagnostics_on_restart
     :type: `bool`
     :default: `false`
     :optional: